Answer the following. Do not write more than you can fit. Do not write on the back of the page. Explain your answers as appropriate.

 4. I want to know if people’s vision is affected by

-stress.
-I make two students come to the front of the room and
+I make two students come to the front of the room and have the class

 H: If a person has an eating disorder, then that person is repressing a memory of childhood sexual abuse.